nVent Electric (NYSE:NVT) Releases Q1 2022 Earnings Guidance

 nVent Electric (NYSE:NVT) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $0.420-$0.440 for the period, compared to the Thomson Reuters consensus estimate of $0.480.
 The company issued revenue guidance of $620.26 million-$631.24 million, compared to the consensus revenue estimate of $618.35 million.nVent Electric also updated its FY 2022 guidance to $2.100-$2.200 EPS.

-nVent Electric (NYSE:NVT) last issued its quarterly earnings results on Tuesday, February 8th.
-The company reported $0.50 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.48 by $0.02. nVent Electric had a return on equity of 12.99% and a net margin of 10.93%.
-The business had revenue of $669.00 million during the quarter, compared to the consensus estimate of $606.40 million.
-During the same period in the previous year, the business earned $0.43 EPS.
-The business’s quarterly revenue was up 28.4% on a year-over-year basis.
-As a group, equities analysts forecast that nVent Electric will post 1.95 EPS for the current fiscal year.
+Several research analysts have commented on NVT shares.
+Zacks Investment Research upgraded shares of nVent Electric from a hold rating to a buy rating and set a $40.00 price target for the company in a report on Friday, February 11th.
+KeyCorp increased their price target on shares of nVent Electric from $37.00 to $40.00 and gave the stock an overweight rating in a research note on Friday, October 29th.
+Barclays decreased their price target on shares of nVent Electric from $51.00 to $48.00 and set an overweight rating for the company in a research note on Wednesday, February 9th.
+Finally, Vertical Research upgraded shares of nVent Electric from a hold rating to a buy rating and set a $45.00 price objective for the company in a research report on Monday, January 3rd.
+Six research analysts have rated the stock with a buy rating, Based on data from MarketBeat, the company has a consensus rating of Buy and a consensus target price of $40.83.

-NVT has been the subject of a number of recent research reports.
-Barclays lowered their price objective on nVent Electric from $51.00 to $48.00 and set an overweight rating for the company in a research note on Wednesday.
-Zacks Investment Research upgraded nVent Electric from a hold rating to a buy rating and set a $40.00 price objective for the company in a research note on Friday.
-TheStreet upgraded nVent Electric from a c+ rating to a b rating in a research note on Monday, October 18th.
-KeyCorp upped their price objective on nVent Electric from $37.00 to $40.00 and gave the stock an overweight rating in a research note on Friday, October 29th.
-Finally, Vertical Research raised nVent Electric from a hold rating to a buy rating and set a $45.00 price target for the company in a research note on Monday, January 3rd.
-Six research analysts have rated the stock with a buy rating, According to data from MarketBeat, the stock has a consensus rating of Buy and an average target price of $40.83.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, February 4th.
+Shareholders of record on Friday, January 21st were issued a dividend of $0.175 per share.
+The ex-dividend date was Thursday, January 20th.
+This represents a $0.70 annualized dividend and a yield of 2.06%. nVent Electric’s payout ratio is presently 46.67%.

-In other news, Director Randall J. Hogan sold 58,286 shares of the stock in a transaction dated Monday, November 22nd.
+In other news, Director Randall J. Hogan sold 58,286 shares of the company’s stock in a transaction that occurred on Monday, November 22nd.
 The stock was sold at an average price of $37.59, for a total transaction of $2,190,970.74.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
-Also, Director Randall J. Hogan sold 132,416 shares of the stock in a transaction dated Thursday, November 18th.
-The shares were sold at an average price of $37.76, for a total value of $5,000,028.16.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, insider Joseph A. Ruzynski sold 4,765 shares of the company’s stock in a transaction that occurred on Tuesday, December 28th.
+The stock was sold at an average price of $37.83, for a total value of $180,259.95.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 195,467 shares of company stock worth $7,371,259.
 Insiders own 2.00% of the company’s stock.

-Large investors have recently made changes to their positions in the stock.
-OLD Mission Capital LLC bought a new stake in shares of nVent Electric in the 3rd quarter worth approximately $537,000.
-Morgan Stanley lifted its position in shares of nVent Electric by 124.6% during the 2nd quarter.
-Morgan Stanley now owns 351,308 shares of the company’s stock worth $10,976,000 after buying an additional 194,925 shares during the period.
-Finally, Jane Street Group LLC lifted its position in shares of nVent Electric by 222.7% during the 3rd quarter.
-Jane Street Group LLC now owns 23,417 shares of the company’s stock worth $757,000 after buying an additional 16,160 shares during the period.
+A number of large investors have recently made changes to their positions in NVT.
+OLD Mission Capital LLC acquired a new position in nVent Electric in the third quarter valued at about $537,000.
+Colony Group LLC acquired a new stake in shares of nVent Electric during the fourth quarter worth about $407,000.
+Advisors Asset Management Inc. acquired a new stake in nVent Electric in the 4th quarter valued at approximately $169,000.
+Goldman Sachs Group Inc. raised its position in nVent Electric by 6.1% in the 4th quarter.
+Goldman Sachs Group Inc. now owns 1,080,206 shares of the company’s stock valued at $41,048,000 after buying an additional 61,962 shares during the last quarter.
+Finally, Parametric Portfolio Associates LLC raised its position in nVent Electric by 2.2% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 419,443 shares of the company’s stock valued at $15,939,000 after buying an additional 8,998 shares during the last quarter.
 Hedge funds and other institutional investors own 86.14% of the company’s stock.

 nVent Electric Plc engages in the provision of electrical connection and protection solutions.
 It operates through the following segments: Enclosures, Thermal Management, and Electrical & Fastening Solutions.
 The Enclosures segment offers solutions that protect, connect, and manage heat in critical electronics, communication, control, and power equipment.